Should New Pesticide Residue Limits for Pyrethrins Be Approved?

 Official title: Consultation for pyrethrins, Proposed Maximum Residue Limit PMRL2025-25

 Health Canada wants to set new limits on how much pyrethrin pesticide residue can remain on food.
-Pyrethrins are natural insecticides derived from chrysanthemum flowers, commonly used on fruits and vegetables.
-The agency is asking whether the proposed limits are safe before making them law.
+Pyrethrins are natural insecticides derived from chrysanthemum flowers, commonly used on fruits, vegetables, and grains.
+The agency is asking whether the proposed maximum residue limits are appropriate before making them legally binding.

 Why This Matters

 Eat fruits or vegetables?
 These limits affect what's allowed on your food.
-Pyrethrins are considered safer than synthetic pesticides, but residue limits still matter for long-term health.
-Farmers and food producers also need to know what's acceptable.
+Pyrethrins are considered safer than synthetic pesticides, but residue limits still matter for what ends up on your plate.
+Farmers and food producers also need to know what standards they'll have to meet.

 What Could Change